ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 dotnet run
 ```

+The _OpenIdConnect_ button, for registering and log in, is not meant to be used with the application.
+It is the Identity Server and are only used for testing purposes.

 ## How to run test suite locally

 In order to run the UI-Tests, make sure that your system has Playwright installed.